Gazumping is one of the more controversial aspects of the home buying process. Think of it as the pariah of the property market.

 Take out gazumping insurance

-You can also take out home buyer protection insurance to protect you if you’re gazumped.
+Taking out home buyer protection insurance will protect you against gazumping.

-This often covers any house survey fees and other associated costs you may have paid out during the process.
+This often covers any house survey fees, legal fees and other associated costs you may have paid out during the process.

-While this is an additional expense, you may decide it’s money well spent, particularly if you have had to compete with other buyers to secure a property.
+While this is an additional expense, you may decide it’s money well spent, particularly if you have had to compete with other buyers to buy the property.

 Keep communication open

-Being reliable in the house buying process will make you much more attractive to sellers, and being responsive is one way to prove this.
+Being reliable in the house buying process will make you much more attractive to a seller who decides to accept your offer, and being responsive is one way to prove this.

 Unsure how it’s done?
 Here are some top tips: